Caramel Apple Butter SnickerdoodlesThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 Well, friends, the dramatic conclusion of another Fall Cookie Week is upon us.
 Even though it’s sad to see FCW end, I hope you’re excited to have 12 new and delicious fall cookie recipes to tempt your taste buds and share with friends.
 Today, to wrap things up, I’m showing you how to make these Caramel Apple Butter Snickerdoodles.

-Okay, now let’s talk about these snickerdoodles.
+Let’s talk about these snickerdoodles.

 If you’ve never eaten cookies with a caramel baked inside, you are missing out.
 They are truly exceptional.
 I like to pop them in the microwave for about 10 seconds to remelt the caramel and warm up the cookie.
 It’s just enough to make them seem like they’re fresh out of the oven.